jankuca/flowoff/README.md

 ## Bootstrapping ##

-There is no strict way to prepare the evnironment and run the app, but the following approach is recommended.
-The entire app is built using JavaScript; therefore, the initial markup (HTML) is extremely straightforward.
+There is no strict way to prepare the environment and run the app, but the following approach is recommended.
+The entire app can be built using JavaScript; therefore, the initial markup (HTML) is extremely straightforward.

 	// index.html: